Why is my Brain Little?

 I was a very good athlete.
 Basketball was the game, and I was strong, agile, and competitive to the core.
 In High School, I led the entire league in scoring.
 And with this accomplishment in hand, I was able to negotiate two athletic scholarships, almost completely covering my college tuition.
 And, to top it all off, I was voted "Campus Clown" in my second year... people liked me... (maybe safer to say, they were "entertained" by me!)

 Somehow I caught the eye of the prettiest girl on campus, (OK, she caught my eye), and we became the best of friends.
-Within a couple of years, I moved down to Portland, Oregon, learned to drop the "Canuck" accent, and married Dorrie (that prettiest girl on campus) in 1978.
+Within a couple of years, I moved down to Portland, Oregon, learned to drop the Canadian accent, and married Dorrie (that prettiest girl on campus) in 1978.

 WINDING THE ALARM AND STRETCHING THE DOLLAR